 The Supreme Court in 1984 invalidated a Maryland law that restricted how much charities could spend on fundraising to 25 percent of their total revenue.
 The Court ruled in Secretary of State of Maryland v.
-Joseph H. Munson Co. that the law infringed on First Amendment rights of free speech involved in charitable solicitation.
-The court noted that more narrow means were available to address the problem of fraud than imposing a percentage limit.
+Joseph H. Munson Co. that the law infringed on First Amendment.
 (Photo illustration via Pixabay)

 The Supreme Court ruled in Secretary of State of Maryland v.
 Joseph H. Munson Co., Inc., 467 U.S. 947 (1984), that a Maryland statute regulating charitable fundraising violated solicitation activity protected by the First Amendment's right to free speech

 In Schaumburg v.
 Citizens for a Better Environment (1980), the Court had held that a law requiring charitable organizations to use at least 75 percent of all funds raised for charitable purposes was unconstitutional.